 The CEQ team were able to source critical goods (toilet paper, rice, flour and other staples) from suppliers throughout the year which enabled goods to be placed on the shelves.
-No store in the CEQ network was unable to supply staple lines.
+No store in the CEQ network was unable to supply staple lines due to COVID-19 impacts.

 At a store level previously implemented operational procedures were refined to mitigate against the risk of spreading COVID-19.
-Common areas of public touchpoints including Automatic Teller Machines (ATM), shopping trolley's, baskets and checkout counters were cleaned on a regular basis and hand sanitisation for staff and customers was also provided.
+Common areas of public touchpoints including Automatic Teller Machines (ATM), shopping trolleys, baskets and checkout counters were cleaned on a regular basis and hand sanitisation for employees and customers was also provided.